alicebob/json/README.md

     * int
     * float64
+    * string
-    * strings
+    * bool
-    * structs made of those
-    * slices made of those
-    * pointers to all of those
     * RawMessage
+    * structs made of all of these
+    * slices made of all of these
+    * pointers to all of these

 Other basic types would be easy to add; I have not needed them yet.